t-data-h/tdh-gcp/README.md

   Convenience script for adding ingress fw rules.

+- **tdh-remote-format.sh**:

+  The GCP instance scripts format attached drives at create, however for situations where the instances are not created by those scripts, this script will format and mount a sequential set of attached storage via ssh.

+## Support scripts:

+Support scripts are utilized by the initialization scripts in some cases, but are not GCP specific and can be used for any environment where compute instances have already been created.

 - **tdh-push.sh**:

   A script for pushing a directory of assets to a host.
 The script will